ggs2ggs/gtk/docs/reference/gtk/migrating-3to4.md

 ### Widgets are now visible by default

-The default value of [property@Gtk.Widget:visible] in GTK 4 is %TRUE, so you no longer need to explicitly show all your widgets.
+The default value of [property@Gtk.Widget:visible] in GTK 4 is true, so you no longer need to explicitly show all your widgets.
 On the flip side, you need to hide widgets that are not meant to be visible from the start.
 The only widgets that still need to be explicitly shown are toplevel